 Bill of Rights

-On June 8, 1789, Representative James Madison of Virginia introduced to the First Federal Congress a series of proposed amendments to the newly ratified U.S. Constitution.
-That summer the House of Representatives debated the issue, and on August 24 the House passed seventeen amendments to be added to the end of the Constitution.
-The Senate then took up the matter—they altered and consolidated the House amendments into twelve.
-This document reflects the Senate's changes to the House-passed articles of amendments.
-Twelve articles of amendment were then sent to the states—three through twelve were ratified and became the Bill of Rights in 1791.
+On June 8, 1789, Representative James Madison introduced a series of proposed amendments to the newly ratified U.S. Constitution.
+That summer the House of Representatives debated Madison’s proposal, and on August 24 the House passed 17 amendments to be added to the Constitution.
+Those 17 amendments were then sent to the Senate.

-To learn more about the First Congress and the creation of the Bill of Rights visit the First Federal Congress Project.
+- To learn more about the First Congress and the creation of the Bill of Rights visit the First Federal Congress Project.

-If you have problems viewing these images, please contact firstname.lastname@example.org.
+- If you have problems viewing these images please contact email@example.com.